 By doing so, Dancing on the Edge aims to increase culturally diverse programming and audiences in The Netherlands and Europe.
 Moreover, Dancing on the Edge stimulates mutual artistic exchange in order to contribute to the reinforcement of the arts sector in the Middle East and North Africa and to enrich the cultural sector of The Netherlands/Europe.
 Finally, Dancing on the Edge challenges existing conceptions and widens the scope of reflection in the social debate in order to dispel stereotypes and to encourage a more nuanced way of seeing the world.

 Dancing on the Edge believes in the power of art and culture to address socially relevant issues.
 Art can ask questions, bring people together, point out the power of difference, and offer new views to break through ingrained patterns.
 In today’s globalized world, questions of identity and diversity are the order of the day, and the arts can address these questions through different, exciting viewpoints and collaborations.

-There are currently no vacant jobs.
-We will be looking for a Marketing/PR intern (English or Dutch speaking) from the beginning of 2022.
-Please contact us for more info at pr[at]dancingontheedge.nl.
+We are currently offering a paid Marketing/PR intern (English or Dutch speaking) from the beginning of 2022.
+Read the full job offer here.